Francis of Assisi: Early life

 Francis of Assisi was born c.
 1181, one of the children of an Italian father, Pietro di Bernardone dei Moriconi, a prosperous silk merchant, and a French mother, Pica di Bourlemont, about whom little is known except that she was a noblewoman originally from Provence.

-Indulged by his parents, Francis lived the high-spirited life typical of a wealthy young man.
+Indulged by his parents, Francis lived a high-spirited life, typical of a wealthy young man.
 As a youth, he became a devotee of troubadours and was fascinated with all things Transalpine.
 Francis was handsome, witty, gallant and delighted in fine clothes.
 He spent money lavishly.
 Although many hagiographers remark about Francis' bright clothing, rich friends, and love of pleasures, his displays of disillusionment toward the world that surrounded Francis came fairly early in his life, as is shown in the "story of the beggar".
 In this account, Francis was selling cloth and velvet in the marketplace on behalf of his father when a beggar came to him and asked for alms.
 At the end of his business deal, Francis abandoned his wares and ran after the beggar.
 When he found him, Francis gave the man everything he had in his purse.
 Francis' friends mocked him for his charity while his father scolded him in rage.

 Around 1202, Francis joined a military expedition against Perugia and was taken as a prisoner at Collestrada.
 He spent a year as a captive, during which an illness caused Francis to re-evaluate his life.
 However, upon his return to Assisi in 1203, Francis returned to his carefree life.
 Two years later, Francis left for Apulia to enlist in the army of Walter III, Count of Brienne.
 A strange vision made him return to Assisi and lose interest in worldly life.
 According to hagiographic accounts, thereafter Francis began to avoid the sports and feasts of his former companions.
 A friend asked him whether he was thinking of marrying, to which Francis answered: "Yes, a fairer bride than any of you have ever seen", meaning his "Lady Poverty".